Thursday, June 18, 2026

 ©EF

 As in the past, the FMG relied heavily on assistance from students of the Academic Year in Freiburg.
-Visitors at our stand were greeted with a burst of charm.
+Visitors at our booth were greeted with a burst of charm.
 Thank you, students, for your valuable help.

 ©EF

-For Sunday, Eberhard has organized a trip for our visitors from Madison to Freiburg's local mountain, the Schauinsland.
+For Sunday, Eberhard organized a trip for our visitors from Madison to Freiburg's local mountain, the Schauinsland.

 Bringe mich hoch (Take me up high)(©VAG)